-Consumer Credit in the United States is expected to be 4.85 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Credit in the United States to stand at 17.37 in 12 months time.
-In the long-term, the United States Consumer Credit Change is projected to trend around 16.27 USD Billion in 2020, according to our econometric models.
+Consumer Credit in the United States is expected to be 18.00 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.